SanderMertens/bake/README.md

 Bake development has focussed so far on improving user experience on commodity operating systems, like macOS and Linux (Windows is coming soon).
 Future releases will add more features, like cross-compilation, code coverage, static code analysis and CI integration.

-Bake only uses git, and does _not_ depend on its own server infrastructure for package management. **We do not collect any information when you clone, build or publish projects**.
+Bake only uses git, and does _not_ depend on its own server infrastructure for package management. **Bake does not collect any information when you clone, build or publish projects**.

 ## Installation
 [instructions on how to install bake]